Member of parliament: States and territories

+Lower houses members of the Legislative Assemblies of New South Wales, Queensland and Victoria, and the Houses of Assembly in South Australia and Tasmania use the post-nominal "MP".
+Previously, these states used the post-nominals "MLA" ("Member of the Legislative Assembly") and "MHA" ("Member of the House of Assembly") respectively.

+Members of the Legislative Assemblies of Western Australia, Northern Territory, and Australian Capital Territory use the post-nominal "MLA".
+However, "MP" is also commonly used.

-In the Australian states and territories, "MP" is commonly used.
-In bicameral legislatures, members of the lower house (legislative assembly or house of assembly) also use the post-nominals "MLA" or "MHA" and members of the upper house (legislative council) use "MLC".
+In bicameral legislatures, members of the upper house (legislative council) use "MLC" ("Member of the Legislative Council").

 MLCs are informally referred to as upper house MPs.

 Bahamas

 The Parliament of the Bahamas is the bicameral national parliament of the Commonwealth of the Bahamas.
 The parliament is formally made up of the monarch (represented by the governor-general), an appointed Senate, and an elected House of Assembly.
 It currently sits at Nassau, the national capital.

 The structure, functions, and procedures of the parliament are based on the Westminster system.

 Bangladesh

 In Bangladesh, a member of parliament is an individual who serves in the unicameral Jatiya Sangsad or House of the Nation.
 Members of the Jatiya Sangsad are elected at a general election, usually held once every five years unless Parliament is dissolved sooner by the president on the advice of the prime minister.
 Under the Constitution of Bangladesh, an individual is required to be a citizen of Bangladesh and must have attained the age of 25 years in order to qualify for election to Parliament.

 The Parliament consists of 300 directly elected members from general seats elected by use of first past the post who represent single-constituencies, while 50 seats are reserved exclusively for women and are allocated on a proportional basis.
 After an election, the Election Commission allocates reserved seats to parties based on the number of general seats they won.
 A party then presents a list of candidates, each requiring a presenter and a seconder.
 If the number of candidates presented and seats allocated is equal, then there is no election and the reserved seats are filled in accordance with the candidate lists prepared by parties.
 In the event there are more candidates than seat allocations, the 300 MPs elected from general seats vote through use of the single transferable vote system to determine the reserved seats.
 In reality, there has never been an election for reserved seats as parties have never nominated more candidates than they have been allocated.
 In order to form a Government, a political party or alliance usually requires a simple majority in Parliament.
 Since Bangladesh's independence, the prime minister has concurrently held the position of Leader of the House.